UKHomeOffice/playbook/playbook/everyone-can-use.md

 permalink: /everyone-can-use/
 category: contents
 ---
-You must make sure your website or service is accessible to everyone who needs to use it.
+Your website or service must be accessible to everyone who needs to use it.
 This is not optional or nice to have.
 It’s essential and required by the law.

 ## Why this is important